ibm-cloud-docs/key-protect/FAQs.md

 If you decide to move on from {{site.data.keyword.keymanagementserviceshort}}, you must delete any remaining keys from your service instance before you can deprovision the service.
 After you delete your service instance, {{site.data.keyword.keymanagementserviceshort}} uses [envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption) to crypto-shred any data that is associated with the service instance.

-## Why does the UI (user interface) show unauthorized access?
+## Why does the user interface show unauthorized access?
 {: user-interface-unauthorized}
 {: faq}
 {: support}

-Setting and retrieving the network access policy is only supported through the API (application programming interface).
-Network access policy support will be added to the UI (user interface), CLI (command line interface), and SDK (software development kit) in the future.
+Setting and retrieving the network access policy is only supported through the application programming interface (API).
+Network access policy support will be added to the user interface (UI), command line interface (CLI), and software development kit (SDK) in the future.

 After the network access policy is set to `private-only` the UI cannot be used for any {{site.data.keyword.keymanagementserviceshort}} actions.